Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

 \subsection{Technical System Safety}

-There exist variety of methods for identifying and analysing hazards arising from faults or insufficiencies within the system, each with a slightly different focus.
-Some approaches emphasize the identification of component failures, while others concentrate on the analysis of causal chains or the evaluation of the associated.
-The methods may employ either inductive or deductive reasoning strategies and may be tailored for specific stages of the system development process.
-Further, hazard analysis techniques can be broadly classified into qualitative or quantitative categories depending on whether they primarily rely on expert judgment or probabilistic data.
+There exists a variety of methods for identifying and analyzing hazards arising from faults or insufficiencies within the system, each with a slightly different focus.
+Some approaches emphasize the identification of component failures, while others concentrate on the analysis of causal chains or the evaluation of the associated risks.
+The methods employ either inductive or deductive reasoning strategies and can be tailored for specific stages of the system development process.
+Moreover, HARA techniques can be roughly classified as qualitative or quantitative, depending on whether they primarily rely on expert judgment or derive probabilistic statements from data.

 A broadly applied hazard analysis method is the \textbf{Failure mode and effects analysis (FMEA)} \cite{SAEJ1739}.
-The seven-stage procedure, which is usually carried out in an interdisciplinary team, focuses on the analysis of error types, their causes and effects on the overall system as well as comprehensive documentation relying on inductive reasoning.
-FMEA is primarily a semi-quantitative method, supporting risk assessment by the calculation of a risk priority number (RPN), which is determined by the probability of occurrence, significance, and detectability of the error.
+FMEA follows a seven-stage procedure, that focuses on identifying failure modes, their causes and effects on the overall system.
+The method relies on inductive reasoning and emphasizes systematic documentation throughout the analysis process.
+Typically, FMEA is conducted by an interdisciplinary team ensuring comprehensive consideration of system interactions.
+FMEA provides a semi-quantitative method, supporting risk assessment by the calculation of a risk priority number (RPN), which is derived from the estimated probability of occurrence, significance, and the error's detectability.
 The implementation of FMEA at an early stage in the development process has been shown to result in a substantial and quantifiable reduction in the likelihood of potential errors \cite{kok2023new}.
 Originally developed by the US military, FMEA has become a widely adopted tool across various domains including the maritime sector \cite{narayanagounder2009new, el2023overview}.